sagemath/trac_to_gh/Issue 2781.md

 # Issue 2781: bool() for SymbolicEquation should raise an error when it doesn't know the answer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2781

 Original creator: jason